Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 5. Settlement negotiations.
 Most wrongful death cases settle before trial.
 Your attorney negotiates with the insurance company to reach a fair settlement that covers your economic and non-economic losses.
 If the insurance company refuses to offer a fair amount, the case moves toward trial.

-Most cases settle before trial, but families should understand both paths and how to file a wrongful death lawsuit in Texas.
-Thompson Law handles wrongful death cases on a contingency fee basis.
-You pay nothing upfront.
-No fees unless we win.
+Most wrongful death cases settle before trial, but families should understand both paths and how to file a wrongful death lawsuit in Texas.
+Attorneys typically handle these cases on a contingency fee basis, meaning there are no upfront costs and no fees unless the case is won.

 Get a Free Case Review From a Texas Wrongful Death Lawyer

-Thompson Law offers Texas families a free consultation with no fees unless we win.
+Thompson Law offers Texas families a Free Consultation with No Fee Unless We Win.
 If you lost a loved one because of someone else’s negligence, we can help you understand your legal options.
 Contact us today to speak with a wrongful death lawyer about your case.

 FAQ